 The scientific understanding of HIV transmission and antiretroviral treatment has evolved considerably over the past decade.
 There is a new optimistic message from clinicians, politicians and PLHIV: “HIV is different now” and research demonstrates that there is hope to further improve health outcomes for PLHIV with early initiation of treatment.

 A lot of excitement has also been generated by the discovery that an undetectable viral load as a result of early treatment (with a CD4 count between 350 and 550) has the potential to reduce the risk of passing on HIV to a regular sexual partner by 96%.

 Much like the virtual elimination of mother-to-child transmission as a result of treatment in resource-rich settings, the community is now excited by another biomedical prevention opportunity: providing early and accessible treatment can make a significant contribution to the virtual elimination of sexual HIV transmission.
 This is one part of what has become known as “treatment as prevention”.

-If you are interested in how HIV treatment blocks viral replication at distinct stages, check out this 5 minute animation explaining the life cycle of HIV and distinct stages of viral replication.
+If you are interested in how HIV treatment blocks viral replication at distinct stages, please watch the 5 minute animation at the top of the page, which explains the life cycle of HIV and distinct stages of viral replication.